The neural bases of (written) language recovery and learning

-- Using neural data (multi-voxel fMRI approaches) to investigate issues of orthographic representation
+Using patterns of errors in acquired dysgraphia as well as neural data (multi-voxel fMRI approaches) to investigate the nature and content of orthographic representations

-- Understanding the functional architecture of reading and spelling: The long term and working memory components of reading and spelling, their neural instantiation and their relationships to other language and cognitive systems
+Understanding the functional architecture of reading and spelling: The operations of long term and working memory components of reading and spelling, their neural instantiations and their relationships to other language and cognitive systems

-- Identifying the neural substrates of lexical and grammatical processes involved in spoken language perception
+Identifying the neural substrates of lexical processes involved in spoken word comprehension and production.

 Understanding the processing and representational relationships between written and spoken language in the literate mind/brain.
 To what extent are processes shared between spoken and written language (e.g, working memory)?
 To what extent is written language autonomous from spoken language?